 The Short-Term Minister Abroad (STMA) program allows certified, licensed, or ordained ministers, evangelists, Bible College professors or district officials to be involved in overseas ministry for up to six months.
 Those requesting an STMA application must be AG ministers, have a ministerial number and know their current district.
 The minister should contact the STMA Specialist at least six weeks prior to the desired departure date.

-If you have an invitation from a missionary or a field fellowship to minister abroad, the PMC department will assist you in responding through the Short-Term Minister Abroad program.
+If you have an invitation from an AGWM missionary to minister abroad, the PMC department will assist you in responding through the Short-Term Minister Abroad program.

 During the initial contact the minister should provide the following information: